Why Gumloop Interfaces?

 - Anyone with link: Accessible via shared URL

-- Share interface link directly from the node
+Share the interface link directly from the node or delete the interface if no longer needed

 - A user can have access to use an interface without having access to view or edit the underlying workflow